sep-analytics/analytics-portfolio/OP_Bites_Menu-Order-Analysis/README.md

 ### **Key Finding**
 The **Italian category** generates the highest total revenue at **$49,463** from **2,948 orders**.
 The **Asian category** follows closely with **$46,721** in revenue but with a higher total order volume of **3,470 orders**.

 -![](https://github.com/sep-analytics/analytics-portfolio/blob/main/OP_Bites_Menu-Order-Analysis/images/revenue%20_category.png)
 ---
 ### **Insight Interpretation**
-Although the Korean category has more orders, the Italian category generates higher total revenue.
+Although the Asian category has more orders, the Italian category generates higher total revenue.
 This suggests:
 - Italian items  have a **higher average selling price**
 - Asians items rely more on **high volume sales**